How Organizations Can Support OSHA’s COVID-19 Record Keeping Policy

 Updated: Dec 14, 2020

 As more businesses begin to reopen, federal rules are being enforced causing employers to look at how they are tracking employees diagnosed with COVID-19 and search for new tools and approaches to help them meet the mandates and remain in compliance.

 COVID-19 is considered a recordable illness for all employers that are covered by OSHA’s record-keeping regulations.
-Workplaces are required to record all confirmed case of COVID-19.
+Workplaces are required to record all confirmed cases of COVID-19.
 OSHA is performing in-person inspections of all workplaces and prioritizing COVID-19 inspections.
 According to a recent press release, the department “will utilize all enforcement tools as OSHA has historically done.”

 What does ‘Reasonable efforts’ mean?

 Determining the exact cause of how an employee picked up the illness can be intricate during a pandemic when the virus is spread rapidly throughout communities.
 OSHA has acknowledged the difficulty of this, “Given the nature of the disease and community spread, however, in many instances it remains difficult to determine whether a coronavirus illness is work-related, especially when an employee has experienced potential exposure both in and out of the workplace,” OSHA wrote in a press release.
 “OSHA’s guidance emphasizes that employers must make reasonable efforts, based on the evidence available to the employer, to ascertain whether a particular case of coronavirus is work-related.”